 These rising costs are hitting closer to home in Nevada as well.
 Nevada's higher education costs rose by 58% in just the last 10 years, ranking as the 9th highest state.

-The table below shows the average one-year costs in 2020 for different types of Nevada colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Nevada colleges and universities.